lamini-ai/lamini-ai.github.io/docs/rest_api/train.md

 ## Endpoint Documentation: `/v1/train`

 Use this API endpoint to train a model.
-This will train a model with the data path provided through `/v1/data` api.
+This will train a model with the `dataset_id` provided through `lamini.Lamini.upload_data` [python api](/docs/rest_api/upload_data.md).
 The response will include a job id, dataset id, and the status of the job.
 You can monitor the job at [https://app.lamini.ai/train](https://app.lamini.ai/train).

 ## Request